-Uninsured children and children with gaps in health insurance coverage are less likely to have a usual source of care than those who have insurance and no gaps in coverage.
+Uninsured children and children with gaps in health insurance coverage are less likely to have a usual source of care.
 A cross-sectional analysis of the 2005 California Health Interview survey indicates that the odds ratios of having a usual source of care are greater for children uninsured for 1 to 4 months (0.21) and uninsured for a full year (0.08) relative to privately insured children (Cummings, Lavarreda, Rice, et al., 2009).
-The retrospective MEPS cohort analysis further supports that when compared to continuously privately insured children and three times as high for children with multiple gaps in coverage (Cassedy, et al., 2008).
+The retrospective MEPS cohort analysis further supports that when compared to continuously privately insured children, the odds of lacking a usual source of care were four times as high for continuously uninsured children and three times as high for children with multiple gaps in coverage (Cassedy, et al., 2008).
 This was further supported by the 2002-2007 MEPS data, differentiating patients based on location, finding not only that the uninsured are less likely to have a usual source of care but that this difference is worse for people in urban areas (Ziller, et al., 2012).

-Children that had insurance yet lacked a usual source of care had higher rates of unmet health care needs than those with a usual source of care (Tillotson, Wallace, Lesko, et al., 2012).
+Children who had insurance yet lacked a usual source of care had higher rates of unmet health care needs than those with a usual source of care (Tillotson, Wallace, Lesko, et al., 2012).
 An additional study that used the 2002-2006 MEPS data found the interaction of insurance status and having a usual source of care to be indicative of receipt of disease-injury prevention counseling and education (DeVoe, et al., 2012).
 An analysis of data from Oregon's Food Stamp population supported previous findings: children with gaps in coverage of any length were more likely to have no usual source of care when compared to continuously insured children (DeVoe, et al., 2008).
-The coverage status relationship of siblings was also found to be related to having a usual source of health care.
-Percheski and Bzostek (2013) assessed whether differences in insurance status affected their having a usual source of care and found that mixed coverage siblings had significantly lower odds of having a usual source of care.
+The coverage status relationship of siblings was also found to be associated with having a usual source of health care.
+Percheski and Bzostek (2013) assessed whether having different insurance statuses among siblings affected their having a usual source of care and found that mixed coverage siblings had significantly lower odds having a usual source of care.